Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Introduction

 The first purpose of this example is to highlight how a spatiotemporal Laplacian construction is able to identify evolving clusters together with the times of their (partial) appearance and disappearance in evolving networks.
 Its second purpose is to informally introduce the main objects that support our theoretic and algorithmic constructions.

 Consider the spacetime network as presented in Fig.~\ref{fig:example}.

 The network is composed of 5 vertices for each of the 5 time slices.
 Each edge has a weight that switches between zero and one arbitrarily as time progresses.
-At time $t=3$, a separate community composed of the set of vertices $\{1,2,3\}$ appears, then disappears with the return of the regular graph at $t=5$.
-The goal is then to discover the community represented by vertices $\{1,2,3\}$ (and thus also vertices $\{4,5\}$) at times $t=2,3,4$.
+At time $t=2$, two communities (composed of the set of vertices $\{1,2,3\}$ and $\{4,5\}$) appear, then disappear, returning to the regular graph at $t=5$.
+The goal is then to discover the communities represented by vertices $\{1,2,3\}$ and $\{4,5\}$ at times $t=2,3,4$.
 Let $\sset W = \{\smat W^{(1)}, \dots, \smat W^{(5)}\}$ be the collection of adjacency matrices for each time slice; see the black lines in Fig.~\ref{fig:example} (upper).

 \textbf{Persistent communities:} In \cite{FroylandKwok2015} the {\it dynamic Laplacian} for graphs subjected to vertex permutations was introduced as a method to detect \textit{persistent} communities in spacetime graphs.
 Define the average adjacency $\smat W^D := \frac{1}{5}\sum_i \smat W^{(i)}$.
 The dynamic Laplacian $\smat L^D$ is the (unnormalised) Laplacian for the weights $\smat W^D$.
 Spectral partitioning is then performed on $\smat L^D$.
 The first eigenvector of $\smat L^D$ corresponding to eigenvalue $0$ is simply $\svect f^D_1 = [1, \dots, 1]^\top$.
 Using a zero threshold on the second eigenvector $\svect f^D_2 = [0.324, \ 0.442, \ 0.324, \ -0.545, \ -0.545]^\top$ reveals the underlying partition composed of vertices $\{1,2,3\}$ and $\{4,5\}$, which is indeed the optimal fixed-in-time cut for this spacetime graph (green dashed line in Fig.~\ref{fig:example} (lower left)).